thcorre/apac-nog-grpc/README.md

 ---

-If deploying on your own VM, clone this repo to the VM and install Containerlab on your VM.
+If deploying on your own VM, clone this repo to the VM.

 ```
 git clone https://github.com/srlinuxamericas/n93-grpc.git
 ```

+On codespaces or your own VM:
+Run the `codespace-script.sh` to install Containerlab and gRPC clients.
+Note - this script assumes Go is installed on your VM.
+If you need to install Go separately, refer to these [instructions](https://go.dev/doc/install)

 ```
-curl -sL https://containerlab.dev/setup | sudo -E bash -s "all"
+bash codespace-script.sh
 ```

 To deploy the lab in Codespace or your own VM: